 Full Waveform Inversion (FWI) is a methodology that seeks to find high-resolution, high-fidelity velocity models of the subsurface capable of matching individual synthetic seismic waveforms with an original raw field dataset.
-This is achieved iteratively by determining and minimizing a residual; the difference between modeled and recorded data.
+This is achieved iteratively by determining and minimizing a residual, which is the difference between modeled and recorded data.

 PGS FWI utilizes the full wavefield, so both diving waves (wavefronts continuously refracted upwards through the earth due to the presence of a vertical velocity gradient) and reflections.
 FWI is successful in resolving small-scale features, particularly where reflection-based tomographic inversion is challenged, such as shallow-water environments and around high-contrast bodies like salt and volcanics.

 - Full Waveform Inversion is a velocity model building tool